-The device had already been in use in the UK for two years.
-Gardaí now had the power to make suspected drink drivers breathe into it and, if the crystals turned from yellow to green, bring them to a Garda station where they would be obliged to give a blood or urine sample.
+The breathalyser has already been in use in the United Kingdom for two years.
+Gardaí now have the power to make suspected drink drivers breathe into it and, if the crystals turned from yellow to green, bring them to a Garda station where they would be obliged to give a blood or urine sample.

 Other measures include a blood alcohol limit of 125 mg.
 The state pathologist Dr Maurice Hickey estimates a man weighing 11 stones would reach this limit after drinking at least two and three quarter pints or four small whiskeys, but no one knows for sure.

 An RTÉ News report broadcast on 2 November 1969.
 The reporter is Eddie Barrett.